kstarostin/campfire-store-api/Readme.md

 ### Assets

-1. Swagger UI theme is Flatop from [swagger-ui-themes](https://github.com/ostranme/swagger-ui-themes)
+1. Swagger UI theme is Flatop by [Swagger UI Themes](https://ostranme.github.io/swagger-ui-themes/).
 2. All product pictures are real and are the property of their manufacturers.
-3. The photos of the sample customers provided by [Unsplash](https://unsplash.com/).
+3. The sample customers photos provided by [unsplash.com](https://unsplash.com/).
 4. The API logo and favicon are designed spicifically for this project and belong to Konstantin Starostin.
 Please do not copy them.